15 Aug Missoula Living Magazine covers Natural Wood Looking EverLogs

 Once the design is complete, production takes about three to five weeks, depending on the size of the home.
 The amount of time required to ship and build the structure is another huge advantage and cuts down on costs.
 It takes one to two days to ship a structure, and anywhere from three to eight days to erect it.
 Also included in the package price is the erection of a wall system that starts within days of arrival on the building site.
 Once the walls are up, general contractors finish the home.

-Three years ago, ELS completed their first home in Potomac, Montana.
+Three years ago, ELS completed its first home in Potomac, Montana.
 Since then, the company has built dozens of homes around the state and country.
 Shipping costs are relatively low to get a house across the country, so the market is expanding rapidly.
 Currently, they are working on a 10,000-square-foot spec home in Colorado, called “The Natural Dream Home.”
 This home is being promoted as the first environmentally friendly log home ever built.
 From top to bottom, this home features “green” materials and demonstrates how it is possible to build incredibly beautiful and environmentally responsible homes.

 The Future of ELS

-Interest in EverLog structures is growing, not only for those interested in second homes or those who live in timbered areas, but also for commercial businesses.
+Interest in EverLog structures is growing, not only for those interested in second homes or those who live in timbered areas but also for commercial businesses.
 Many resorts, hotels, lodges, and offices are opting to use EverLogs.

-EverLogs are competitively prices compared to quality wood logs; it’s in the shipping, erection, and maintenance costs that you’ll see savings.
+EverLogs are competitively priced compared to quality wood logs; it’s in the shipping, erection, and maintenance costs that you’ll see savings.
 Wood log homes built by a contractor typically cost $115 to $25 per square foot.
 A 3,000-square-foot EverLog home costs anywhere from $45,000 to $75,000 less than a comparably sized wood log home.

 The future of EverLog Systems is bright.
 “The company is growing in the right way,” says Hansen.
 There are no limitations on the projects, whether residential or commercial, and people are excited about the concept.
 Missoula is a great place to test the new idea, says Hansen, adding that EverLog Systems is very fortunate to have assembled such a talented team in Missoula.
 He sees great potential in the city and local entrepreneurial community.
-The company plans to continue to grow and scale its business model while always focusing on its customers and providing the highest-quality products.
+The company plans to continue to grow and scale its business model while always focusing on its customers and providing the highest quality products.
 “There hasn’t been a single customer who doesn’t just love their home,” says Morgenstern.